2024 Construction Update

-The Bandore Park Stream Restoration Project, originally slated for construction in 2023, will commence soon.
-Tree removal in the park's grassy area and clearing of the streambanks will take place during the last week of March, and construction will start in late spring or early summer.
-We anticipate that construction will take approximately eight weeks.
+The Bandore Park Stream Restoration Project, originally slated for construction in 2023, is underway.
+Tree removal in the park's grassy area and clearing of the stream banks began during the last week of March, and construction began in early summer.

 Improving Bandore Park Stream